mkadam2/cart/README.md

-# How to run a ReactJS code
+# How to run a ReactJS code in detail

 To run a ReactJS code, you need to have Node.js and npm installed on your system.
 If you haven't installed them yet, you can download and install Node.js from the official website (<https://nodejs.org/en/download/>) and npm using the following command:
 ```